100% of our students have successfully secured jobs upon graduation!

-- Assistant Professor of Psychology Division of Social and Behavioral Sciences at Warner Pacific
+- Assistant Professor of Psychology in the Division of Social and Behavioral Sciences at Warner Pacific

 - Quality and Evaluation Coordinator, YMCA Metro Chicago